SAREC-Lab/saFUZZ_ICSE26/README.md

-# Supplemental Material "Behavioral Fuzzing for Mode Transitions and Failsafes in sUAS"
+# Supplemental Material "Uncovering Hidden Failures in sUAS Behavior: A Fuzzing-Based Approach"

 _submitted to the 48th International Conference on Software Engineering (ICSE) 2026, Technical Track_